suitmyself/SNSWeb/README.md

 SNSWeb
 ======

-A tiny SNS Web implementated by JSP and MySQL.
+A tiny SNS website implementated by JSP and MySQL.